CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-It helps you keep track of all the changes you make to a document.
+1. Losing track of changes made to a repository.
+2. Limitations that hinder mass collaboration.
+3. Limitations that hinder learning from peers.

 ## Question 9